I’ve become pretty familiar with phone trees since I started providing phone captioning services for people with hearing disabilities.

 Phone Trees Don’t Have to Be a Burden

-Too many phone trees expect too much from callers.
+But right now, many phone trees expect too much from callers.
 If hiring someone to answer the phone isn’t an option, businesses that rely on this technology can make a few changes that make them easier to live with:

 - Drop the long-winded menus